ksgr5566/UnSegGNet/README.md

 # UnSegGNet
-Official code for the paper UnSegGNet: Unsupervised Image Segmentation using Graph Neural Networks
+~~Official code for the paper UnSegGNet: Unsupervised Image Segmentation using Graph Neural Networks~~ Refer to the updated version here: https://github.com/ksgr5566/UnSeGArmaNet This repo is now archived.

 # Abstract
 Image segmentation, the process of partitioning an image into meaningful regions, plays a pivotal role